RyanQuey/node-elassandra-demo/README.md

 docker-compose --project-name test -f ./ci/docker-compose.yml up -d --scale node=1
 ```

-In the project directory, you can run:
+Then to start the live reloading React server, in the project directory, run:

 ### `npm start`

-And then, in a different terminal:
+You will also need to separately start the NodeJS server in a different terminal:
 ### `nodemon app.js --config ./nodemon.json`

 Runs the app in the development mode.<br />